BR-IDL/PaddleViT/image_classification/FF_Only/README.md

-# FF_Only: A Stack of Feed-Forward Layers Does Surprisingly Well on ImageNet, [arxiv](https://arxiv.org/abs/2105.02723)
+# Do You Even Need Attention?
+A Stack of Feed-Forward Layers Does
+Surprisingly Well on ImageNet, [arxiv](https://arxiv.org/abs/2105.02723)

 PaddlePaddle training/validation code and pretrained models for **FF_Only**.